damianhakert/damianhakert.github.io/source/_posts/2016-03-30-using-omnibus-gitlab-to-ship-gitlab.md

 Let's take a look at what that would entail:

-1. Packaging over 300 ruby gems as separate packages.
+1. Packaging over 300 Ruby gems as separate packages.
 (This is Spartaaa!)
 1. If a component version we require does not exist in the system package repository, tell the user to compile it.
-1. Do this at least once a month to be able to follow the release on every 22nd.
+1. Do this at least once a month to be able to follow the monthly release.
 1. Make sure that any change that was created in GitLab by us or any of the contributors does not break the package.

 Native packages are more suited for the slower release cycles and this clashes with the way GitLab does releases.

-We also don't have enough expertise and manpower to do native packaging.
+We also don't have enough expertise and big enough team to do native packaging.
 It is a lot of work and we would need a dedicated team only for the packaging for this specific platform.